DionKill/ps4-linux-tutorial/docs/issues.md

 :::

-::: details Wi-Fi and/or Bluetooth don't work (MediaTek modem) If they don't work, it's because your console is using a Wi-Fi or Bluetooth chip that is made by MediaTek, and unfortunately you will need to find a kernel that includes the fixes for that specific chip.
+::: details Wi-Fi and/or Bluetooth don't work (MediaTek modem) Again this should be fixed, otherwise keep on reading.

+If they don't work, it's because your console is using a Wi-Fi or Bluetooth chip that is made by MediaTek, and unfortunately you will need to find a kernel that includes the fixes for that specific chip.
 MediaTek does not make open source drivers, so that's the reason it doesn't work normally.

 Try feeRnt's kernels, hopefully one of them will work for you.
 :::

 ::: details Graphical glitches in games
-Sometimes you can encounter graphical issues.
-There are some things you can try to fix that.
+This is caused by broken Mesa drivers.
+The community is working hard to fix this, but don't expect it all to work properly!

-To solve Vulkan graphical issues you can:
+To solve Vulkan graphical issues you can try:
 - Set `RADV_DEBUG=nocompute` in `/etc/environment` (use nano or similar)
 - Try `amdgpu.abmlevel=0` with bootargs
 - Use WineD3D (terrible performance)

-Graphical glitches can also be caused by Mesa drivers.
-You could search for newer versions of Mesa as well, but you'll have to install them manually.
 :::

 ::: details DS4 must be paired again every time